 One Team, All Trades

-Here’s a closer look at our team and three reasons you should consider working with a MEP subcontractor on your next project.
+Here’s a closer look at our team and three reasons you should consider working with an MEP subcontractor on your next project.

 Bob Amos, estimating director, leads a team of estimators who specialize in mechanical, electrical, plumbing, underground, and specialty trades.
 Our multi-trade estimating team works together to collaborate and ensure redundancies and scope gaps are eliminated.
 Internal multi-trade coordination also eliminates multiple levels of mark-up’s, such as general conditions and overhead.